alexwennerberg/fishbb/README.md

 ### Configuration

+Admin configuration is available at `/control`

+See the comments in `config.go` for now (better documentation forthcoming)

 TODO

 **robots.txt** -- edit the views/robots.txt file, or, if you're running this service behind a reverse proxy, use that as well.